 Bariatric Surgery

-If you are significantly overweight and unable to keep weight off despite multiple attempts to diet and exercise, it may be time to consider weight loss surgery, also called bariatric surgery.
-Englewood Health’s experts use the latest options and techniques to help people like you lose weight and keep it off.
+If you are significantly overweight or obese and unable to keep weight off despite multiple attempts at diet and exercise, bariatric surgery may be an option.
+Englewood Health’s experts use the latest options and techniques to help people lose weight and keep it off.
 Weight loss surgery is not just about your looks — it’s also about your health.
-Surgery can help prevent or reduce many of the serious health problems caused by obesity.
+Surgery can help prevent or reduce many of the serious health problems caused by obesity and metabolic syndrome (a group of conditions that includes diabetes, high blood pressure and high cholesterol).

 Our Expertise

-More than 350 patients a year choose the Englewood Health bariatric program for weight loss surgery.
-Our program’s highlights include:
+More than 400 patients a year choose Englewood Health for weight loss surgery.
+We offer:

-- Medical weight management for those who don’t qualify for surgery, are unable to have surgery, or do not want to have surgery
+• Medical weight management for those who don’t qualify for surgery or do not want to have surgery

 Your Next Steps